akshayravikumar/blog/_posts/2020-07-03-counting-crosswords.md

 Awesome!
 So we can precompute a map `avoidOneOne` where `avoidOneOne[j]` stores every `k` satisfying `j & k == 0` (i.e. `j` and `k` don't have any `1` bits in the same position, hence the name).
 Therefore, `x` is simply the set of values in both `avoidOneOne[b & ~c]` and `avoidOneOne[a & ~b & ~c]`.

 If `avoidOneOne[j]` stored a list of `uint16` values for every `j`, we'd need to write some nontrivial logic to intersect the two lists.
 We can expedite this by storing bitarrays instead!
 Go has a `bitarray` [package](https://godoc.org/github.com/golang-collections/go-datastructures/bitarray) that supports sparse bitarrays, so this was pretty easy to implement.
-There are only \\(2^{16} = 65536\\) possible `uint16` values, so each bitarray is 8.192 kilobytes in the worst case.
+There are only \\(2^{16} = 65536\\) possible `uint16` values, so each bitarray is around 8kilobytes in the worst case.
 No biggie.

 Now, we can simply find all values of `x` by computing `avoidOneOne[b & ~c].And(avoidOneOne[a & ~b & ~c]).ToNums()`, which intersects the two bitarrays and converts the result into a list of `uint16` values.